linode/docs/docs/guides/tools-reference/tools/how-to-use-duf/index.md

   link: https://github.com/nasanos
 ---

-`duf` is a command-line tool for easily reviewing your system's disk usage and free space.
-It combines into one place the information you might otherwise get from the `du` and `df` commands and presents that information in a clean modern interface.
-With this guide, learn more about `duf`, how it compares to `du` and `df`, and how to install it on your Linux system.
+Duf is a command-line tool for viewing your system's disk usage and free space.
+It combines into one place the information you might otherwise get from the `du` and `df` commands and presents that information in a clean and modern interface.
+In this guide, you learn more about duf, how it compares to the `du` and `df` commands, and how to install it on your Linux system.

 ## Before You Begin